CSC207-UofT/course-project-group-054/phase1/design_document.md

 ### Open questions

 - Is there any alternative to having a switch statement in Budget's vetoableChange method?
 If not, is it a code smell in this context?
 (Note: we will implement the advice we received in Phase 2.)
+- Some parts of the program now use the database, while others throw exceptions because they do not use the database yet.
+How can the database be integrated with parts of the program with which it has not been integrated yet?
+We plan to find an answer to this question in Phase 2.

 ### What has worked well so far with our design